Ptujec/LaunchBar/Brave-History/README.md

 <img src="01.jpg" width="802"/>

 This is a simple action that displays your browser history for Brave Browser.
-You can use it by simply selecting Brave in LaunchBar and pressing `space`.
+You can use it by simply selecting Brave in LaunchBar and pressing <kbd>space</kbd>.
 As always, you can type to narrow down results to what you are looking for.

 ## Download & Update